Information about how to find somewhere to live in Växjö as a new student.

 Types of student housing

 Corridor: When you live in a corridor room you will have a private bedroom, but kitchen and other areas are shared, sometimes even toilets and showers.
 However, most corridor rooms in Växjö have private toilets and showers.
 This is a very social and often international way of living.
 If you are a very tidy person this might not be ideal for you, since scheduled cleaning of communal areas sometimes is “forgotten”.
-There is also a risk that your neighbours decide to have a party when you need to study for an exam.
+There is also a risk that your neighbors decide to have a party when you need to study.

-Two bedroom apartments or bigger: One or two bedrooms, living room and kitchen or kitchenette.
-Approximately 32-64m2.
+Two bedroom apartments or bigger: 1 or 2 rooms, for ex. bed room and living room, and kitchen or kitchenette.
+Approximately 32-64 m2.
 Expensive if you live on your own, but more affordable if you share.
-Estimated rent 4 500 – 11 000kr.
+Estimated rent 4 500 – 11 000 kr.

 Lodging rooms: There is the option of renting a room in a private house.
-The rent cost varies depending on size, condition and location.
+The rent varies depending on size, condition and location.
 Remember to write a contract so both parts are in agreement.
+We can provide templates.

 Rent free summer months.
 What is the difference between student apartments and regular apartments?
-It is mainly the rent, you pay rent for 10 months.
+It is mainly the rent, you pay rent for 10 months instead of 12.
+This applies to most student accommodation but does not apply to corridor rooms distributed through the university when the contract has a fixed expiry date.

 Växjöhem and Vidingehem are the two major housing companies in Växjö municipality.
-They have a webpage which administers both companies: www.boplats.vaxjo.se
+They have a website which administers both companies: www.boplats.vaxjo.se

 Other companies in Växjö with student housing: